Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 …But what about Airbnb?

 Yes, Airbnb is still a good option to list your MTRs.
 While its offering is far greater and less specialized, many property managers still use it for the sake of its recognizability and the flexibility it can offer.
+Just make sure to include these 10 “must-have” clauses to your mid-term rental agreement.

 At the end of the day, smart property managers list across multiple platforms.
 So if you already use Airbnb or are drawn to its familiarity, do use it.
 However, it would be wise to consider alternatives in order to reach a more specialized market.